 Guided hikes are currently offered every day throughout the summer and are free to guests staying on grounds.
-A knowledgeable Hikemaster will be at the hiking desk in the Mountain Center each day throughout the summer (until 7 pm weekdays, 5 pm on weekends) to answer questions and discuss hiking options with you.
+A knowledgeable Hikemaster will be at the hiking desk in the Boone Family Mountain Center each day to answer questions and discuss hiking options with you.

-For those hiking on their own, the Mountain Center hiking information area offers maps and recommendations of trails in the surrounding area.
+For those hiking on their own, the Boone Family Mountain Center hiking information area offers maps and recommendations of trails in the surrounding area.

 Join us for the informative Hikers Huddle at 7:00 pm every Sunday throughout the summer in the Mountain Center presentation room.
 Our experienced Hikemasters will provide details about upcoming hikes for the week — including pictures — and will give a short presentation on the history, ecology, and geology of Rocky Mountain National Park.

 For a detailed trail map, click here.

 We want all children, parents, and other guests to enjoy all we have to offer.
 It is recommended that children under the age of 12 only sign-up for hikes under 4 miles.
 The Hikemaster will have discretion for hikes over 4 miles.
 A parent must accompany children under the age of 15 on all program hikes.